lutztalk/mcp-webexcalling/README.md

 - **Quick Queries**: "What call queues do we have configured?" or "Show me all devices for user john@example.com"
 - **Administrative Tasks**: "Assign phone number X to user Y" or "Create a new call queue called Support"
+- **Device Provisioning**: "Generate an activation code for user john@example.com" or "Create a device with MAC address AABBCCDDEEFF"
 - **Analytics & Reporting**: "Get call analytics for last month" or "Show me queue performance metrics"
 - **Troubleshooting**: "What are the calling settings for user X?" or "List all devices at location Y"
 - **Bulk Operations**: "Update extensions for all users in location X" or "List all licenses in the organization"

+## Device Management

+The server provides two methods for device provisioning:

+### Activation Code Method (Recommended)

+The simplest way to provision a device is by generating an activation code.
+This method requires only the user's person ID and doesn't need a MAC address:

+1. **Generate an activation code** for the user
+2. **Provide the code to the user** - they enter it on their device during setup
+3. The device automatically registers and associates with their account

+**Example:**
+- *"Generate an activation code for user john@example.com"*

+The activation code expires after a set period (typically several months), so users have plenty of time to set up their devices.

+### MAC Address Method

+For devices where you know the MAC address in advance, you can create the device entry directly:

+1. **Create the device** using MAC address and model
+2. **Associate the device** with a user (optional, can be done later)
+3. The device will be ready for registration

+**Example:**
+- *"Create a device with MAC address AABBCCDDEEFF and model Cisco 8841"*

+**MAC Address Format:**
+- Accepts 12-digit hexadecimal format (e.g., `AABBCCDDEEFF`)
+- Also accepts colon or dash separators (e.g., `AA:BB:CC:DD:EE:FF` or `AA-BB-CC-DD-EE-FF`)
+- Automatically normalizes to uppercase format

 ## Getting Started